timogcgn/HTELWEK/Optimizer_Tool_README.txt

 - 5.4.2.
 PARAMETERS -

 - w, R, S, T, L, d, curlevel, optT, opteps, oldeps, initeps, changeeps, optchangeeps, gamma, printset: same functionality as with gd_search.
-- lightningsets: Upper bounds the amount of parameter sets that are to be considered in one coll of lightning_gd.
-By default set to 1000000.
+- lightningsets (int): contains the parameter changes that are to be examined in the lightning phase,

 - 5.4.3.
 MOTIVATION -